alexmanuele/clustergram-maker/README.md

 The tool will ask you for a focal gene around which to build a network, along with thresholds to filter graph edges.
 It will compute the local subgraph.

 ## Installation
-Follow the instructions at `installation.txt`
+Follow the instructions at `install_instructions.txt`

 ## Usage
 ### Parameter requirements